odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 # Starting Docker containers

 The last piece in the puzzle.
-Again nearly all configuration management software too;chains support Docker container deployments out of the box now.
+Again nearly all configuration management software toolchains support Docker container deployments out of the box now.
 However this being the most volatile part of the provisioning we always want to have the latest version of the container available.
 Moreover preferably we want to update the containers without destroying the whole instance.

 Using [systemd](http://www.freedesktop.org/wiki/Software/systemd/) unit files to `pull` and `run` containers is a very interesting approach.
 On the [CoreOS how-to pages](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/)  some examples can be found.
 Here is a snippet: